JAWorsfold/CV/README.md

 **Presentation**: https://youtu.be/xDyxznaKjCQ?t=1913 | **Code**: https://github.com/HateDetector

 Utilising my in-depth knowledge of `Python` and Master's thesis research, I spearheaded a team of engineers to develop a tool to detect and visualise networks of hate speech.
-As the team lead I contributed the majority of the code for both the social media `scraping` and `text classification` using `machine learning` models.
-In total I scraped 18.5 million tweets - related to the 2020 US Election - and classified them as either hate or non-hate.
-For the classification I used a consensus of three models trained using the following algorithms: `Logistic Regression`, `Support Vector Machines`, and `Convolutional Neural Networks`.
+The team scraped 18.5 million tweets related to the 2020 US Election and classified them using a consensus of three machine learning models: `Logistic Regression`, `Support Vector Machines`, and `Convolutional Neural Networks`.
+The data was loaded into a `Neo4j` graph database and visualised in order to analyse trends and see patterns in the data.

-The data was loaded into a `Neo4j` graph database using a data model I had devised in order to explore patterns within the data.
-Using `Neo4j Bloom` it was also possible to visualise these trends and analyse them in an interactive way.
-For example, it was possible to visually map hate content to common hashtags and shared websites.
-Additionally, as a team we analysed the amount of hate content created over time and across US states (where location data was available).

 ## Experience
 ### Senior Consultant Full-Stack Engineer  |  Infinity Works part of Accenture  |  London
 #### 05/2022 - present
+- Tech Lead for a new mission to automate the processing of Underwriting data and acquire data for downstream systems
+- Developing and maintaining multiple web applications for specialty insurance, utilising `TypeScript`, `Node`, `Nest.js`, `React`, `Postgres`, `Docker`, and `AWS` (ECS, RDS, Lambda, S3, EventBridge, CDK)
+- Designing and implementing complex integrations and automations between systems, utilising event-driven architecture in AWS
+- Leading agile ceremonies on behalf of the scrum master
+- Mentoring, pair programmming and peer reveiewing the work of junior developers

 ___
 ### Consultant Full-Stack Engineer  |  Infinity Works part of Accenture  |  London
 #### 10/2021 - 05/2022
+Convex Insurance Digital Underwriting - utilising the latest technologies to offer new growth opportunities in the specialty market

 ___
 ### Software Engineer  |  UK Home Office  |  London